How to sue Equifax in small claims court

-Equifax is a consumer credit reporting company.
-In September 2017, they announced that their databases were compromised by cybercriminals.
-This led to a breach of the personal information of customers, impacting almost 150 million people in the United States and up to 44 million British citizens and 12,000 Canadians.
+Equifax is a consumer credit reporting company that September 2017 announced that cybercriminals compromised its databases.
+This led to a breach of the personal information of customers, impacting almost 150 million people in the United States, up to 44 million British citizens, and 12,000 Canadians.
 This breach, one of the largest in recent history, led to the theft of social security numbers, birth dates, addresses, and driver’s license numbers, enabling mass identity theft in several countries.

-In this case, for clients of Equifax, there are two possible routes:
+In this case, clients of Equifax have two possible routes:

 - Submit a claim in small claims court against Equifax

 - Join a class-action lawsuit

-If you wish to go directly to small claims court, DoNotPay helps you go through the process no matter your state of residence.
+If you go to small claims court and sue Equifax directly, DoNotPay helps you go through the process no matter your state of residence.

 This breach, being one of the largest, has pushed many plaintiffs to sue Equifax with DoNotPay, and it works!

 So how does it work?
 DoNotPay uses an Artificial Intelligence-powered chatbot to assist you in filing a compelling case against Equifax in small claims court.
-This free app for iPhone or your web browser helps you go through all the steps to file a claim in small claims court like writing a demand letter, preparing court forms, or providing a court script, so you know what to say during your hearing and can support your claim.
+The free app for iPhone or your web browser helps you go through all the steps to file a claim in small claims court, such as writing a demand letter, preparing court forms, or providing a court script, so you know what to say during your hearing and can support your claim.
 All you have to do is let the app know what type of issue you’re filing, who you are suing, and give it necessary personal information.
 DoNotPay will take care of the rest.

 How suing Equifax in small claims court with DoNotPay works